rafaelpernil2/nanoKONTROLMyr/README.md

-# nanoKONTROLMyr
+# nanoKONTROLMyr for Ableton Live 10.1.19 and up

-A midi remote script for use with Ableton Live 8 and the Korg nanoKontrol.
+A midi remote script for use with Ableton Live 10 and the Korg nanoKontrol.

 ## Set-Up
 1. Download and Unzip the file.